 How to ensure the activity of earthworms and engineered bacteria？

-Soil animals are sensitive to the toxicity of pesticides, and long-term use of pesticides has a great impact on the types, quantity, flora and respiratory intensity of soil animals.
+Soil animals are sensitive to the toxicity of pesticides.
+Long-term use of pesticides has a great impact on the types, quantity, flora and respiratory intensity of soil animals.
 Relevant studies have shown that pesticide pollution will lead to the decline of soil microbial functional diversity, and also reduce the use of carbon substrates by microorganisms.
-Therefore the use of pesticides and chemical fertilizers on farmland may cause problems such as low activity of earthworms or engineered bacteria.
+Therefore, the use of pesticides and chemical fertilizers on farmland may cause problems, for example, low activity of earthworms or engineered bacteria.

-However the development of earthworm composting technology can improve the utilization efficiency of nutrients in organic fertilizer by plants.
+However, the development of earthworm composting technology can improve the utilization efficiency of nutrients in organic fertilizer by plants.
 Therefore, if follow-up research can give full play to the synergistic effects of Vermicomposting and beneficial microorganisms, the use of pesticides and chemical fertilizers can be greatly reduced.

 Wrong suicide

-In addition, when the biological company feeds the freeze-dried powder to earthworms.
-The engineered bacteria can be recovered in the turnover box, which will lead to abnormal suicide of the engineered bacteria.
+In addition, When the biological company feeds the freeze-dried powder to earthworms, the engineered bacteria can be recovered in the turnover box, which will lead to abnormal suicide of the engineered bacteria.

-But this kind of wrong suicide requires two conditions.
+This kind of wrong suicide requires two conditions.
 One is the leakage of the promoter that controls the expression of trigger RNA.
 The other is the recovery of the engineered bacteria in the turnover box.
 However, the relatively dry environment in the turnover box is not conducive to the recovery of the engineered bacteria.
-Therefore the possibility of wrong suicide is very little, and the loss caused is small as well.
+Therefore, the possibility of wrong suicide is very low, and the loss caused is small as well.

 References: